 User Rights Network Symposium: Protecting Copyright User Rights from Contractual Override

+It is a well-accepted principle in international and domestic copyright law that the rights of users are a fundamental part of the system.
+But what if the license under which the user obtains access to content inhibits the use that copyright law otherwise permits?
 International and domestic copyright are dealing with the problem of restrictions on user rights in a piecemeal fashion.
-The most recent multilateral copyright treaty, the Marrakesh Treaty, requires that Contracting Parties ensure that legal prohibitions on the circumvention of technological measures do not prevent beneficiary persons from enjoying the exceptions provided for in that Treaty.
-But this and other treaties do not address the issue of prevention of the enjoyment of user rights by contract.
-European Union directives related to copyright and related rights have required Member States to prohibit the enforcement of contract terms that restrict the availability of some exceptions mandated by those directives.
-More recently, individual countries both within and without the EU have adopted similar protections from contractual override that apply to a much broader range of exceptions.
+The most recent multilateral copyright treaty, the Marrakesh Treaty, requires that Contracting Parties protects user rights to make accessible copies from override by technological measures, but does not address contract.
+Recent European Union directives require Member States to prohibit the enforcement of contract terms that restrict exercise of some of the exceptions mandated by those directives.
+Some individual countries (e.g. Singapore) have adopted protections from contractual override that apply to a broader range of exceptions.
 Despite having perhaps the most flexible and useful copyright exception in the world, the United States provides very little in the way of protection of fair uses from contractual or technological override.

 The symposium will explore three questions:

 - Why have some jurisdictions adopted protections from contract override and not others?

 - What impacts have protections from contract override had on both licensors and licensees in the jurisdictions where they have been adopted?

 - In jurisdictions where protections from contract override have not been adopted, such as the United States, are there alternative legal theories that could have the same effect?

 May 16.
 Private Workshops and Meetings of the User Rights Network